rochiecuevas/Mission_Mars/README.md

         comp_links.append("https://astrogeology.usgs.gov/" + x)
 ```

-The names of each hemisphere, were put in a list called `titles` and cleaned.
+The name of each hemisphere was put in a list called `titles` and then cleaned.

 ```python
 # remove the suffix "_enhanced"